INN/link-roundups/README.txt

 = 0.3.0 =

-- Prepared the plugin for release on wordpress.org
+- Added a Gruntfile.js to manage compiling and minfying CSS and Javascript assets
 - Renamed the plugin from Argo Links to Link Roundups
 - Removed (most) traces of Argo Links from source code
-- Added an update framework, added update workflow to help move from Argo Links to Link Roundups
+- Added an update framework to help move from Argo Links to Link Roundups
 - Changed label for "Argo Link This!" button to "Save to Site"
 - Added ability to create a MailChimp campaign based on a Link Roundup post
-- Added a Gruntfile.js to manage compiling and minfying CSS and Javascript assets
+- Prepared the plugin for release on wordpress.org